Fran-cho/docs/chaperone.md

 [**You can see a working example here.**](https://jsfiddle.net/c8m8u2y4/175/)

 ### 1. Turn on your bot
-The first step towards adding your Ada chat bot to your web page is to turn on the Web Chat integration in your Settings > Platforms page.
+The first step towards adding your Ada Chat Bot to your web page is to turn on the Web Chat integration in your Settings > Platforms page.

 ### 2. Embed Chaperone script
 The next step is to add the Chaperone embed script to your page inside of your `<head>...</head>` block: